Things to do in Colombia

 While there are plenty of things to do in Colombia, such as sipping an espresso in the Colombian Coffee Region, there are also a handful of under-explored gems such as enjoying thermal baths in Paipa.
 Colombia has a staggering amount of variety in a relatively small area; from the rainforests on the Pacific Coast to the lush coffee country, snow-capped volcanoes and mountains in the Andes down to the plains – Los Llanos and the Amazon rainforest and Caribbean Coast.
+Also check out the best Apps for Colombia.
 For our favorite things to do in Colombia, keep on reading.

 Take a Walking Tour of Cartagena

 The Spanish colonial city, Cartagena, was once one of the most prominent cities on the continent.
 With its essential location along the Caribbean Sea, boasting natural serene beauty, and an impenetrable fortress, the old city was a strategic center for the Empire.
 Today, the historic center clings to its roots, with quaint colonial homes and European-inspired cathedrals situated in the various neighborhoods.
 A stroll through Cartagena’s beautiful cobblestone streets is like journeying into the past.